Apogeum12/benchmark_ytLip/benchmark_notebook/README.md

 # Benchmark simulating biological Neuron Model:
-Multicore cpu Benchmark.
-In plan is the gpu version.
+Multicore cpu and gpu Benchmark.
+But in fact it is simulation hodgkin huxley model neuron.
+Where for computing Ordinary Differential Equations i used Differentiable ODE solver method.
 ## Installation
 Windows:
 - Install [Anaconda](https://www.anaconda.com/distribution/) with jupyterLab